mandober/debrief.cs/201-data/data-representation/fixed-point.md

 In fixed-point systems, the position of radix point in the sequence of digits is fixed.

-So a fixed-point scheme might be to use a sequence of 8 decimal digits with the decimal point in the middle, whereby "00012345" would represent 0001.2345.
+A fixed-point scheme might be to use a sequence of 8 decimal digits with the decimal point in the middle, whereby "00012345" would represent 0001.2345.

 A fixed-point number representation is a real data type for a number that has a fixed number of digits after (and sometimes also before) the radix point.
 Fixed-point number representation can be compared to the more complicated (and more computationally demanding) floating-point number representation.